UtrechtUniversity/ricgraph-documentation/README.md

 * Go to your webserver and install the documentation (read the next section).

-## Install the documentation distribution file on a webserver
+## Install the documentation and website distribution file on a webserver

 * Go to your home directory on the Linux webserver, and download the most recent version of the Makefile from the GitHub repository.
 Type: